The Construction Contract: Defining and Defending Quality of Workmanship: 3 Key Contract Elements

 You set yourself up powerfully for Element #3, below:

-Element #3: GIVE YOURSELF THE RIGHT TO STOP THE WORK.
 I put the following wording directly on the plans, and you should ensure that this wording is mirrored in the contract: “Owner has the right to stop the work if, in the judgement of the Architect, the work does not conform to the plans and specifications, and the standard of quality set forth therein.”
 There you have it!
 If your contractor is failing to deliver work in a “skilled and workmanlike manner” in the professional opinion of your architect , you can stop the work, or direct your architect to stop the work on your behalf, until the architect meets with the contractor and either persuades him amicably to correct his defective work, as most often happens, or you can bring in the lawyer from a very strong position.

 But just having these elements embedded in the plans and contract means that you probably won’t have to resort to arbitration to enforce them.